cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cui-wallet/README.md

 ---
 id: README
-title: Tutorial [framework name] CUI wallet
+title: Tutorial Gazelle CUI wallet
 sidebar_label: Introduction
 ---

-In this tutorial, we will implement the CUI Plasma Wallet using [framework name].
+In this tutorial, we will implement the CUI Plasma Wallet using Gazelle.

 Once you complete this tutorial, you will be able to create a wallet that enables you to do the following.